 Since 2013 Street Paws has given out over 3000 lbs of dry food.
 Dry food is broken out into 3 lb increments to make carrying easier and is available weekly.
 Cans of wet food (with pop tops) are also provided.
 In addition, whenever available - coats, paw protectors, leashes, collars, treats, and bowls are provided.
 If the monetary funds are available, vaccinations are covered.

 Keeping Dogs Healthy and Comfortable

 Each dog, whenever possible, is visually evaluated for mental and physical health.
 Pets of the homeless can live happy lives - being outdoors, on the move and always with their guardians.
-Some of the health issues that Street Paws tries to help with are the dangers of not being vaccinated - in particular for Parvo which is prevalent in the Foothills of Boulder where people camp.
+One of the health issues that Street Paws tries to help with is the danger of not being vaccinated - in particular for Parvo which is prevalent in the Foothills of Boulder where people camp.
 Dogs can die an agonizing death within a week of exposure to Parvo.